Toysoft/OpenGD77-/docs/OpenGD77_User_Guide.md

 On both the VFO and Channel screens:

 Press the **Red** menu button to toggle between the VFO and Channel screens

+Note on radios like the Baofeng DM-1801 and RD-5R, press the MR/VFO button to toggle between Channel and VFO mode)

 Press the **Green** menu key to enter the menu system